HighTech-Innovators/devops-plusplus/docs/principles/P9-tie-performance-thresholds-to-perception-not-tradition/core.md

 #

 # Define tiered thresholds rather than universal ones.
 Not every endpoint or workflow deserves the same target.
-Create tiers such as “interaction-critical,” “workflow-critical,” “background,” and “batch.”
-Each tier has different latency, freshness, and reliability budgets expressed in percentile terms, such as \*\*p95\*\* (95% of requests under the threshold) and \*\*p99\*\* (99% under the threshold), so teams optimize for perceived consistency rather than for averages.
+Create tiers such as interaction critical, workflow critical, background, and batch.
+Each tier has different latency, freshness, and reliability budgets expressed in percentile terms, such as \*\*p95\*\* and \*\*p99\*\*, so teams optimize for perceived consistency rather than for averages.
+Derive the tier budgets from benchmarks of real journeys and real dependency behavior, then allocate budgets down the call chain.

 #

 # Design the experience to change perception.
 Many thresholds can be relaxed if the user is given immediate feedback and control.
-Progressive rendering, skeleton states, optimistic updates, and background refresh can maintain perceived responsiveness while allowing slower back-end completion.
-This is aligning technical work with human perception and value.
+Progressive rendering, skeleton states, optimistic updates, and background refresh can maintain perceived responsiveness while allowing slower back end completion.
+This reduces the need to force aggressive thresholds into components that do not benefit from them.

 #

 # Budget call multiplicity and dependency tails.
-Perception-driven thresholds require controlling the number of dependency calls in critical paths and ensuring dependency tails do not dominate.
-Apply budgets like “no more than N remote calls in the interaction path” and set dependency thresholds using percentiles, such as dependency \*\*p95\*\* (95% of dependency calls under a bound) and dependency \*\*p99\*\* (99% under a bound), because a small fraction of slow dependency calls can destroy perceived performance.
+The benchmark method requires controlling the number of dependency calls in critical paths and ensuring dependency tails do not dominate.
+Apply budgets like no more than N remote calls in the interaction path and set dependency thresholds using percentiles, such as dependency \*\*p95\*\* and dependency \*\*p99\*\*, because a small fraction of slow dependency calls can destroy perceived performance.

 #

-# Set timeouts and retries based on perception and risk.
-Traditional timeouts are often copied from templates and can cause either premature failure (hurting trust) or long hangs (hurting experience).
-Timeouts should reflect what the user will tolerate and what the system can recover from.
-Retries should be bounded and designed to avoid creating perception of freezes or repeated spinners, and should be evaluated against their impact on tail percentiles such as \*\*p95\*\* (95% under a bound) and \*\*p99\*\* (99% under a bound).
+# Set timeouts and retries from measured distributions and risk.
+Timeouts copied from templates can cause premature failure, hurting trust, or long hangs, hurting experience.
+Derive timeouts from dependency latency distributions and user tolerance, and ensure retry policies are bounded and evaluated for their impact on tail percentiles such as \*\*p95\*\* and \*\*p99\*\*.
+Retries must be treated as part of the benchmark because they change the distribution and can amplify load.

 #

-# Continuously validate thresholds with runtime feedback.
-If thresholds are perception-based, they must be validated in real usage.
-Measure end-to-end journey latency distributions, including \*\*p95\*\* (95% of journeys complete within this time) and \*\*p99\*\* (99% complete within this time), not only service metrics.
-Correlate user-perceived slowness signals (abandonment, repeated clicks, refresh behavior) with technical percentiles.
-Update thresholds when the product changes, when user expectations change, or when network/device profiles shift.
+# Continuously validate derived thresholds with runtime feedback.
+If thresholds are benchmark based, they must be validated in real usage.
+Measure end to end journey latency distributions, including \*\*p95\*\* and \*\*p99\*\*, not only service metrics.
+Correlate user perceived slowness signals, such as abandonment, repeated clicks, and refresh behavior, with technical percentiles.
+Recompute thresholds when the product changes, when user expectations change, or when network and device profiles shift.

 #